 Aside from this, the K-1 has managed to fit in almost anything we might hope for in a modern camera.
 Built-in Wi-Fi allows connection to a smartphone or tablet, for sharing images and remote control of the camera with live view.
 A Lightroom plug-in will also allow tethered shooting controlled from a computer.
 There’s GPS for geotagging, including a digital compass.
 About the only thing missing is a touchscreen.

 Viewfinder and screen

-The K-1’s pentaprism viewfinder offers 100% coverage and 0.7x magnification, and while this is pretty standard for a full-frame DSLR, it provides a much-improved experience compared with APS-C models.
+The K-1’s pentaprism viewfinder offers 100% coverage and 0.7x magnification, and while this is pretty standard for a full frame DSLR, it provides a much-improved experience compared to APS-C models.
 New to Pentax is an information overlay that can project gridlines and a dual-axis electronic level display onto the focusing screen.
 An LCD display shows an unusually comprehensive display of exposure information, including metering and drive modes and an auto-bracketing indicator.

-The rear screen is a 3.2in, 1.037-million-dot LCD, with a novel articulation mechanism that allows it to pull out on four struts and tilt up, down, left or right.
+The rear screen is 3.2in, 1.037-million-dot-LCD, with a novel articulation mechanism that allows it to pull out on four struts and tilt up, down, left or right.
 It’s easy to see what Pentax is trying to do here: it has the speed of operation of a tilt-only screen, but should also work as a waist-level finder when shooting stills in portrait format.
-However, our first impression is that the sideways tilt may be a bit too limited to be really useful, so we’re looking forward to assessing its real-world usefulness in our full review.
+However our first impression is that the sideways tilt may be a bit too limited to be really useful, so we’re looking forward to assessing its real-world usefulness in our full review.